wynessgp/sqa-risk-recreation/docs/requirement/single_turn_use_cases.md

     1. Resume basic flow at Step 3

 ### Exceptions
-Standard exceptions across all use cases here (TBD)
+1. User selects the exit application option
+    1. System closes the application

 ### Preconditions
 1. System is displaying the game board
-2. It is the attack phase of the AP's turn
+2. It is the attack phase of the AP's turn (AP selected to enter the attack phase from UC2)
 3. The game is not over

 ### Postconditions